-MSt in Philosophy of Physics applicants are eligible for the Frost Scholarship Programme at the University of Oxford.
+The MSt in Philosophy of Physics is an eligible course for the Frost Scholarship Programme (Florida and Israel) at the University of Oxford.
 The Frost Scholarship Programme provides full scholarships to graduates from the State University System of Florida (known as ‘SUSF’ - a list of constituent institutions is available from http://www.flbog.edu/aboutsus/universities/), and to current students of Israeli universities to study at Oxford.
-Ten scholarships are available each year for the next five years and the first scholars begin their studies in October 2014.
-The full eligibility criteria and other details about the scholarship are available from the Frost Scholarship Programme (Florida) and Frost Scholarship Programme (Israel) web pages.
+Full eligibility criteria and other details about the scholarship are available from the Frost Scholarship Programme (Florida) and Frost Scholarship Programme (Israel) web pages.

 UK and EU applicants who are offered a place on our MSt in Philosophy of Physics or MSt in Ancient Philosophy are eligible for the HEFCE supported Oxford Graduate Scholarships.
 Please check Oxford Graduate Scholarships, supported by HEFCE webpage for full details of the scholarship, including its eligibility criteria and information on how and when to apply.

 St Cross College invites applications for the Paula Soans O'Brian Scholarship in the Arts and Humanities.
-Please check St Cross College Funding webpage for more details.
+Please check the St Cross College Funding webpage for more details.

 The Trudeau Foundation provides scholarships for doctoral students from Canada who have achieved academic excellence and who demonstrate an interest in public policy and a willingness to learn in a multidisciplinary setting.
 For further details, including information on eligibility and how to apply, please refer to the Trudeau Foundation scholarship webpage.

 It is possible that there will be some other joint faculty/college scholarships but, currently, it is not known if these will be available and if so, how many and for what amount.